 - Will it work later, i.e. in another season?

 To buy a winner the following must apply:

 - You have to be able to answer the first question with yes.
 If so take mental notes or notes on you iPhone with which pieces it goes and check immediately at home whether it works so you can return the piece, if needed.

 - The answer to the second question should include the part of your life that you need to dress for most of the time unless you are shopping for a special occasion (wedding, opera, vacation, etc.).

-- The third answer should be a yes, and you should have at least three ideas, and also take mental notes or notes on your iPhone how, and of course check at home and return if needed.
+- The third answer should be a yes, and you should have at least three ideas!
+And also take mental notes or notes on your iPhone how.
+Of course, check at home and return, if needed.